mheroth/Capstone_Project_Arvato_Bertelsmann/README.md

 ## Files <a name="files"></a>
 Arvato provided a couple of files for this project but as part of the terms and conditions I'm not allowed to share/include them in this repository.

-## Instructions <a name="instructions"></a>
-As stated above the data for this project is not publicly available.
-For this reason the notebook and models provided by this repository cannot be used, but are made available to serve as a snapshot of the state of the project at the end.

 ## Results <a name="results"></a>
 See blog post [here](...)